The UGC-CARE list is gone. Here is how to verify a journal in 2026.

 The instinct to trust a list is understandable, but every list in this field has proven brittle.
 Jeffrey Beall's original list of predatory publishers — the one most Western academics still name — was taken offline entirely in January 2017, and the anonymous successors that sprang up in its place carry no institutional accountability.
 Cabells maintains a serious commercial database of questionable journals, running to something on the order of sixteen thousand titles, but it sits behind an institutional subscription most individual scholars in India will never see.
 Lists go stale, get captured, get sued, or get paywalled.
 The journals they try to catch, meanwhile, multiply and rename faster than any committee can follow.

 So the disappearance of UGC-CARE, disorienting as it feels, is really an invitation to do what careful researchers in every discipline already do: verify the journal directly, at the source, on the day you are deciding.
 That is slower than looking up a name.
-It is also far more reliable, because it cannot be gamed by a journal that bought its way onto a list.
+It also reduces dependence on a single lookup that may become stale, be misunderstood or fail to establish the identity of the website being assessed.

-Strip the problem to its essentials and almost every legitimate journal clears three independent, free, public checks.
+A practical journal review can begin with three independent, free, public checks.
 First, indexing: is the journal genuinely in Scopus, in Web of Science's Master Journal List, or — for open-access titles — in the Directory of Open Access Journals?
-For Indian researchers in 2026, Scopus and Web of Science indexation have quietly become the safest universally accepted benchmarks, precisely because they survived the collapse of the national list.
-Second, provenance: does the journal have a real, traceable publication history — a run of articles with registered DOIs through Crossref, editors who exist and are reachable, an ISSN that resolves?
+For Indian researchers in 2026, Scopus and Web of Science are widely used indexing and discovery sources, while DOAJ provides a separate curated signal for open-access titles.
+None is a universal benchmark or a guarantee of legitimacy or quality.
+Second, provenance: does the journal have a traceable publication history — persistent identifiers and DOI records verifiable through the relevant registration agency, editors whose involvement can be corroborated, and an ISSN record that matches the title and publisher?
 Third, conduct: does the journal behave like a scholarly venue or like a business?
 Unsolicited flattery by email, a promise to publish within days, an article-processing charge disclosed only after acceptance, and a scope so broad it accepts everything are the classic tells.

 None of these three requires a subscription, and none requires you to trust anyone's list.
 They require you to look.
+For the full method — including how to unmask cloned and hijacked journals — see our complete guide to identifying a predatory or cloned journal.
 The reason this matters is subtle but important: a predatory journal can fake a logo, a name, even a plausible website, but it cannot easily fake a decade of indexed articles in a database it does not control.
 Verification at the source shifts the ground from what a journal claims about itself to what independent systems have recorded about it.

 Where our free checker fits

 That framing is deliberate.
 A tool that hands down verdicts on named journals is one aggrieved publisher's legal letter away from disappearing — which is exactly how earlier lists died.
-A tool that shows you the public evidence and teaches you to read it cannot be silenced, because it is only ever pointing at records that already exist in the open.
+A source-labelled tool is more auditable and resilient than a verdict list because each result can be checked against the underlying public record.

 A practical rule of thumb

 If you remember nothing else, remember this sequence.
 Confirm the journal is indexed where it claims to be, at Scopus or the Web of Science Master Journal List, opened directly rather than through a link the journal sent you.
 Check that its recent articles carry working DOIs and that its editorial board members are real scholars you can find elsewhere.
 Then read the invitation email again, coldly, and ask whether a serious journal in your field would ever have sent it.
-In the post-CARE era, that discipline — not a lookup — is what protects your record.
+In the post-CARE era, that discipline supports a more defensible, documented decision than a single lookup.
 It is also, not coincidentally, the same discipline that survives peer review, which is the standard we hold our own work to.

 Deciding on a specific journal for a specific manuscript, or building a publication strategy that holds up under the new UGC parameters?
 Journal strategy is part of what we do.
-You can also verify a title right now with the free Predatory Journal Risk Checker.
+You can also inspect a title now with the free Journal Evidence Checker.